Last Updated on Samuel Franklinby

 Co-op Tier: A

 Focused on supporting the team with high burst shotgun damage, boosts to welding proficiency and flexible ways to design their perks the Support class in Killing Floor 2 is a great team asset while being equally capable alone despite their name.
-Holding doors is your speciality in particular but roaming around front lines dealing with the medium and heavy Specimen variants is also an option.
+Holding doors is your speciality in particular but roaming around front lines dealing with the medium and heavy Specimen variants is also a viable option.

 Perks are all about boosting your shotgun damage and penetration, improving welding and buffing ammo capacity when it comes to the Support class who can also repair doors and drop ammo for teammates.
 Perk skills are similar with players able to build around reload, ammo capacity, health, damage and team support that make you a flexible character like the Commando that can build for most situations and party dynamics.

 This flexibility is one of your main strengths as you are effective across all ZED types, boost your teams ability to survive and create chokepoints when important to do so that can simplify a number of maps.
-As a result Support doesn’t have any glaring weakness that can’t be overcome with your main ones being longer reload times and expensive ammunition that can be overcome with careful positioning, well aimed shots and practice with the class in general.
+As a result Support doesn’t have any glaring weakness that can’t be overcome with your main ones being longer reload times and expensive ammunition that can be mitigated with careful positioning, well aimed shots and practice with the class in general.

 Support is surprisingly effective in solo mode with the right build due to their ability to simply deal with so many ZEDs without issue that results in a consistent ability to clear waves.
 This effectiveness also translates over to the co-op experience where players are happy to have you around when the difficult ZEDs show up while also calling on you for door control or resupply packs.